5 Best Online Community Management Software I’d Recommend

 • Useful analytics: I care about who’s active, what content performs well, and where engagement drops off.
 Platforms that let me export data or connect to tools like GA4 or HubSpot help me actually improve the community.

 The list below contains genuine user reviews from the online community management software category.
-To be included in this category, a solution must:
+To qualify for this category, a product must:

-• Provide a digital platform or forum to host community discussion and peer-to-peer communication
+• Provide a digital platform or forum to host community discussions and peer-to-peer communication

 • Track community member activity with dashboards and analytics that measure engagement, satisfaction, or trending content and discussions